Photojournalist + Board Member

 Frontline Freelance Register

-Amanda Mustard (b.1990) is a self-taught photojournalist based in Bangkok, Thailand.
-Raised on a Christmas tree farm in Pennsylvania, she left a promising future as a marimbist to move to the Middle East to become a visual journalist.
+Amanda Mustard (b.1990) is an independent photojournalist based in Bangkok, Thailand, and previously Cairo, Egypt.
+Raised on a Christmas tree farm in Pennsylvania, she diverted from a future as a marimbist to move to the Middle East to pursue visual journalism.

 She is a contributor for Redux Pictures and can be found on the Wonderful Machine roster.

 2016 - Joop Swart Masterclass, 2015 - PDN 30 Selection + Wallis Annenberg Prize, 2014 - 30 Under 30 Women Photographers, 2012 - IPA Deeper Perspective Award, 2012 - [FRAMED] Awards, 2011 - PDN: The Shot